Abortion in Michigan: Illegal and unsafe abortion deaths

-Pro-Abortion views and activities
+Pro-Abortion rights views and activities

 Views

 Sen. Winnie Brinks (D-Grand Rapids) said during a hearing on the 2019 proposed abortion legislation, "Nearly 99% of abortions occur before 21 weeks, but when they are needed later in pregnancy, it is often in very complex circumstances, the kinds of situations where a woman and her doctor need every medical option available. [...]
 In fact, abortions later in pregnancy often involve rare, severe fetal abnormalities, and serious risks to women's health."
 Sen. Erika Geiss (D-Taylor) said during the same debate, "I can stand here and call out the hypocrisy of predominantly male legislators — most of whom, with zero medical background — who somehow decided when they took office that they are medical experts and experts of women's bodies and health care."

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests took place in Ann Arbor and Detroit with Click on Detroit counting nearly 1,000 participants.
+Around 200 abortion rights protestors demonstrated at the Michigan State Capitol in Lansing.
+Abortion rights protests were also held in Grand Rapids and Kalamazoo.

+On July 11, 2022, Reproductive Freedom For All submitted 753,759 signatures for their petition to get a proposed abortion rights amendment on the ballot in the November 2022 general election.

 Violence

-A 74 year old man shot a 84 year old woman on September 20, 2022.
+A 74-year-old man shot an 84-year-old woman on September 20, 2022.
 She was campaigning against Michigan's Proposition 3 which sought to make abortion a constitutional right in the state of Michigan.
 She survived and she received medical treatment for her wound after driving to a nearby police department.
 The man claimed he accidentally shot her.
 Prosecutors from Ionia County later charged him on September 30 with one count of felonious assault, careless discharge of a gun causing injury and reckless use of a firearm.
 He has been released on $10,000 bond.

 The pro-abortion militant group Jane's Revenge has accepted responsibility for acts of vandalism aimed at anti-abortion crisis pregnancy centers.
 The organization has been linked with vandalization on the building which hosts Jackson Right to Life and the office of Congressman Tim Walberg.
 Other acts of vandalism in Michigan have been suspected to have the involvement of Jane's Revenge, such as vandalization of the Lennon Pregnancy Center in Dearborn Heights on June 23, 2022, the pregnancy center Pregnancy Aid Detroit in Eastpointe on December 19, 2022, as well as the home of one of the board members the same day.